aruna09/calculator-behavior/Division.md

 Then: Convert fraction to decimal and compute the result of the division

-Scenario: Division of multiple numbers (eg: 4/5/6/7)
+Scenario: Division of multiple numbers

 Given: calculator is ON